The year 2020 has changed the playing field for the manufacturing game.

 Choosing an American Metal Fabricator for Reshoring

-The main reasons companies reshore is total cost of ownership (TCO).
+The main reasons companies reshore is the total cost of ownership (TCO).
 Offshore manufacturing looks great on paper, if you only consider unit costs.
 When you factor in all costs associated with foreign manufacturing, project costs skyrocket.

 Similarly, when evaluating American manufacturers, consider supply chain costs from beginning to end.
 This TCO calculator from the Reshoring Initiative makes it easy.

 If you require services throughout the supply chain, consider choosing a supplier who can fill all those needs in one location.
-This makes paperwork easy, gives you more control, and makes it easier to identify what went wrong if a problem crops up.
+This makes paperwork easy, gives you more control, streamlines communication, and makes it easier to identify what went wrong if a problem crops up.

-Part of our reshoring efforts involve overhauling the benefit side of the cost-benefit scale.
+Part of our reshoring efforts involve overhauling the “benefit” side of the cost-benefit scale.

 To promote American manufacturing, governments at all levels are partnering with manufacturers to offer grants as well as other financial and operating incentives.
-These incentives will vary by state and local government.
+These incentives vary by state and local government.

 Two areas where American manufacturing easily K.O.s offshoring.
 Many foreign countries are struggling to find land to build factories, and energy costs are through the roof.
-These can majorly inflate the cost of offshore manufacturing.
+These can drastically inflate the cost of offshore manufacturing.

 - Access to resources

-- Power pricing (varies between $.04 - $.12 / kWh)
+- Power pricing (varies between $.04 - $.12 / kilowatt hour)

 These factors can vary even between manufacturers in the same city.

-7. IP & Engineering
+7. IP & ENGINEERING